ashwamegh/vuejs-vuex-demo/docs/congratulations.md

 # Congratulations!

 You have now completed the Vue.js workshop.
-Hopefully you now have some understanding on how and when to use the Vue.js framework and some of it's plugins.
-If you wan't to go the extra mile then here is a list with some additional ideas that you can implement on your own.
-Some of these have been implemented in the `/demo` folder if you wan't some inspiration on how you can solve these problems.
+Hopefully you now have some understanding of how and when to use the Vue.js framework and some of its plugins.
+If you want to go the extra mile then here is a list of some additional ideas that you can implement on your own.
+Some of these have been implemented in the `/demo` folder if you want some inspiration on how you can solve these problems.

  * Add the ability to upload and display an image.